North Bay Children Center’s Mission

-To be a recognized leader in early care and education that ensures all children in the North Bay – particularly our most vulnerable – have access to critical, high-quality early learning experiences that build the foundation for healthy productive lives.
+To be a recognized leader in early care and education, ensuring all children in the North Bay – particularly our most vulnerable – have access to critical, high-quality early learning experiences that build the foundation for lifelong success.

 North Bay Children’s Center History

 NBCC opened its doors to 60 children and their families.
 Realizing the growing needs among parents who were dealing with the constant juggle between work, school, and family, NBCC became the first child care program in Marin to serve low-income children under two years old.

 NBCC doubled its capacity to serve twice as many disadvantaged children by moving its operations to Marin County’s Hamilton Field, where it was the first non-profit community service to relocate to the decommissioned Hamilton Air Force Base as part of the base conversion project.

 The Novato Tinker Way site was added which housed a morning preschool program along with before and after school care.
 The Tinker Way Campus is now home to before and after school-age care and summer camps.